jhinmainksta/drone/docs/en/dromap.md

 #### Hardware selection

-##### COEX Clover Drone kit
+##### COEX Drone Drone kit

-Clover is a complete STEM educational programmable drone kit which includes unassembled quadcopter with four propellers and open-source software.
+Drone is a complete STEM educational programmable drone kit which includes unassembled quadcopter with four propellers and open-source software.

 * Limitless possibilities of a fully programmable drone (Open Source).
 * Drone can operate stably without GPS.
-* The Clover platform exploits the ROS framework.
+* The Drone platform exploits the ROS framework.
 * Made especially for Indoor flights.

 ##### Slamtec RPLiDAR A1M8